yellobyte/SoapESP32/README.md

 This Arduino library provides basic UPnP/SOAP functionality, enabling an ESP32 device to scan the local network for DLNA media servers, browse their content and finally download files.

-Motivation for writing it was the missing capability of my ESP32-Radio (based on Ed Smallenburg's great project) to play audio content stored on the various NAS devices in the local network at home (most of them running a DLNA server).
+Motivation for writing it was the missing capability of an existing ESP32-Radio (based on Ed Smallenburg's code) to play audio content stored on the various NAS devices in the local network at home (most of them running a DLNA server).

 The library has been tested so far with the following DLNA media servers: